If you have type 2 diabetes, your doctor might suggest Jardiance (empagliflozin) as a treatment option for you.

-Jardiance comes as a tablet that’s taken by mouth.
-It belongs to a group of medications called sodium glucose co-transporter 2 inhibitors.
+Jardiance belongs to a group of drugs called sodium glucose co-transporter 2 inhibitors.

 This article describes the dosages of Jardiance, including its form, strengths, and how to take the drug.
 To learn more about Jardiance, see this in-depth article.

-Jardiance is used in adults with type 2 diabetes.
+Jardiance is used in adults and some children.
 Below are details about its form, strengths, and dosages.

 What is Jardiance’s form?